taskify/taskify/README.md

 Code will be made available in a new repo.

+Drivers will be able to transform between different formats

+Bots will be able to help out with all sorts of tasks

 Alpha demo available at http://taskify.org/ please see the wiki for more documnetation

 All code will be made availble under the MIT open source license.